jimbo459/udacity/projects/project1/submit/explanation_2.md

 This was important as find files may return multiple items, so to add this to the top level list the extend method is required.
 Otherwise you would have a list of sub-lists.

-The Time complexity for this solution is O(n^2).
-This is due to there being a for loop within the function, which will run on each item, but each item could also have the find_files function called on it.
+The Time complexity for this solution is O(n).
+This is due to there being a for loop within the function, which will run on each item.

 The Space complexity is O(n) given that each directory will invoke find_files which creates an additional python list.